lmullen/jsr/_source/issues/vol16/slade.markdown

 author: Peter Slade
 author-first: Peter
 author-last: Slade
-author-note: 'Peter Slade is a professor of religious studies at Ashland University.'
+author-note: 'Peter Slade is a professor of Religious Studies at Ashland University.'
 book-reviewed: |
     J. Russell Hawkins and Phillip Luke Sinitiere, eds. <em>Christians and the Color Line: Race and Religion after Divided by Faith</em>.
 New York: Oxford